Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 Long List of Intentional Manipulations

 Hitch intentionally placed gauze in front of the lens in the cemetery scene to make it appear as surreal or dream like.
 And he’d wrap some other scenes in a haze of green fog; such as in the hotel room post Judy’s transformation, yet again, into Mrs. Elster.
-And Hitch would intentionally mess with the lighting of the book store scene by making it real dim, just to bring the light back up moments later.
+And Hitch would intentionally mess with the lighting of the bookstore scene by making it real dim, just to bring the light back up moments later (the bookstore owner turns the lights on after the couple leave).
 Or when Judy’s Mrs. Elster comes for a visit at Stewart’s pad, the spotlight on her goes totally dark for a few seconds, then it comes back up again.
 And famously, when he first sees her, she suddenly glows like a torch and dims again.
 In another scene to have Judy’s Mrs. Elster disappear from the Mckittrick Hotel room without a trace, in a completely unbelievable fashion (one could argue that the hotel manager was on the take, but I don’t think so).
 Strange and unreal things that Hitch intentionally placed in this film only happen in dreams.
 Hitch is messing with us.

 The Sudden Superman with Back Trouble

-Stewart has back problems in the movie.
-How is he even remotely able to lift up and carry a heavy woman because she is fully clothed and is soaking wet (Novak is no waif either) up the stairs from the water in the Bay like Superman?
-Let’s not forget scenes where Stewart has hallucinations that he is not in the room with Judy/Elster but at the church where she died.
+Stewart has serious back problem in the movie.
+He talks about wearing a chest support or a corset.
+How is he even remotely able to lift up and carry a heavy woman, because she is fully clothed and is soaking wet (Novak is no waif either), up the stairs from the water in the Bay like Superman?

 This next one is just plain silly, that a woman as attractive, charismatic, sharp and sexy as Kim Novak would stay in the city that she was an accessory to murder one, furthermore to remain single for months so Stewart can find her again?
 There’s no chance of that either.
 These are all dreams and yes, Hitch is messing with us.